vmkdaily/VMToolsOnline/README.md

     This example returns the default comments available on the official tools site.
     It contains helpful information about versioning, releases, etc.

+    -------------------------- EXAMPLE 4 --------------------------

+    PS C:\>Get-VMToolsOnline -Raw

+    Returns the original content with native formatting.
+This is the same thing you would see if you navigated to https://packages.vmware.com/tools/versions using a browser.

 ```